 What do we know about God as our Father?
 According to Jesus’ prayer, we know that our Father in heaven is available and attentive to us.
 It is also clear that He provides for us.
 He forgives us and protects us from evil (vv.2-4).

 What a wonderful pattern for fathers who aren’t in heaven!
 Granted, there is only one perfect Father in the universe, but as such He sets the pace for the rest of us less-than-perfect fathers.
-Joe discovered early in his ministry that your children were not impressed with books he wrote, titles he had, or places he spoke.
-They craved his time and attention, the provision for basic needs, a love that patiently forgave, and the creation of a safe place for them to grow and mature.
+I discovered early in my ministry that my children were not impressed with books I wrote, titles I had, or places I spoke.
+They craved my time and attention, the provision for basic needs, a love that patiently forgave, and the creation of a safe place for them to grow and mature.
 It’s a short but very profound list of fatherly duties.

 And what about those who didn’t get a dad who met those needs?
 Take heart in the fact that if you have been redeemed through Jesus you have a perfect heavenly Father—and He’s the best Father of all.

 The heavenly Father’s arms never tire of holding His children.
 (RBC)